Top 5 Multi-Currency Accounts (From an Industry Insider)

 WorldFirst Pros WorldFirst Cons

-Industry-leading 11 local currency accounts Business only
+11 local currency accounts Business only, very Asia focused

-Great option for ecommerce sellers High staff turnover in recent years
+Advanced functions for ecommerce sellers High staff turnover in recent years

 5. HSBC